Our university chapter network allows dance diplomats to serve their local communities and connect to like-minded dancers across the United States.

 Program Donation for the Brazil Exchange

-*A non-refundable deposit of $700 must be submitted prior to March 15th, 2018 when the remaining amount of your program donation is due.
+*A non-refundable and non-transferable deposit of $700 must be submitted prior to March 15th, 2018 when the remaining amount of your program donation is due.
 For more information about the deposit deadline, email firstname.lastname@example.org.

 Need-based scholarships available.
 Please email email@example.com for more info.